joaoflaviosantos/fastapi-async-sqlmodel-boilerplate/README.md

 - [x] Manage database migrations seamlessly using Alembic.
 - [x] Develop comprehensive unit tests for API endpoints using pytest.
 - [x] Implement using SQLModel to streamline the interaction between the database and the API.
-- [ ] Enhance scalability with NGINX reverse proxy and load balancing.
-- [ ] Utilize supervisorctl for managing FastAPI and ARQ services.
-- [ ] Implement containerization of the application with Docker for easy deployment and scalability.
+- [ ] Provide diverse deployment options to ensure flexibility and accessibility.

 ## 📋 Prerequisites